 Hospital Medicine

-All core inpatient rotations are completed at Englewood Hospital.
+All of our core inpatient rotations are completed at Englewood Hospital.
 These inpatient rotations are designed to successfully prepare residents for postgraduate experiences, caring for a broad variety of patients with diagnoses ranging from “bread and butter” cases to those with more complex conditions.
-Our Hospitalist service, including all teaching teams, have transitioned to a “Geographic Localization” model where each resident team is localized to a single hospital unit with the majority of their patients on that floor.
-This model has led to improved efficiency and better communication between our residents and members of the healthcare team with plans underway to begin structured interdisciplinary rounds.
+Our Hospitalist service, including all teaching teams, have transitioned to a “Geographic Localization” model where each resident team is localized to a single hospital unit with most of their patients on that floor.
+This model has led to improved efficiency and better communication between our residents and members of the healthcare team.
 The structure of each rotation is designed to provide residents with increasing supervisory and teaching responsibility as they gain clinical experience and develop and hone different skills each year.
 During these rotations, the residents are exposed to patients with diverse cultural and socioeconomic backgrounds and pathologies.
 Our residents experience multidisciplinary collaboration as they care for their patients.
 It is also here that residents learn the tenets of managing patients participating in our Bloodless Medicine program.
-All of our core inpatient rotations utilize a Night Float system to provide cross-coverage.
+All our core inpatient rotations utilize a Night Float system to provide cross-coverage.

 Team A/B/Rh

-The Team A/B/Rh rotation forms the backbone of our inpatient rotations.
-Each team comprises one PGY2 senior and two interns under the supervision of a Hospitalist with a patient cap of 20 with the goal to maintain census closer to 16 to ensure and prioritize adequate time for discussion and teaching.
+The Team A/B/Rh rotation is the cornerstone of our inpatient rotations.
+Each team consists of one PGY2 senior resident and two interns, supervised by a hospitalist, with a patient cap of 20 but aiming to maintain a census closer to 16 to prioritize and ensure sufficient time for discussion and teaching.
 The Hospitalist leads formal teaching rounds daily, often at the bedside, and offers real-time support in patient care, teaching and discharge planning.
 Each hospital floor is designed to take care of a specific subset of patients, affording residents exposure to a wide variety of clinical cases and pathology as they rotate through these three teaching teams.

 Team O

 During their days off (ADMIN shifts), residents participate in our Patient Safety curriculum where they learn about the importance of recognizing, preventing and responding to medical errors and participate in root-cause analyses.
-Additionally, residents complete Perioperative Medicine and Medical Consultation e-learning modules through the Society of Hospital Medicine and gain skills in Coding and Billing through the American College of Physicians online learning.
+Additionally, residents complete Perioperative Medicine and Medical Consultation e-learning modules through the Society of Hospital Medicine.

 Night Float